netsight/netsight.cloudstorage/README.rst

 Transcoding
 ===========

-Files with a 'video' mimetype are also sent through a transcoding pipeline.
+Files with a 'video' mimetype are also sent through a transcoding pipeline if this option is enabled in the control panel.

 This transcoded version is stored separately, and must be manually requested by passing 'transcoded=true' on the file download request e.g.

   http://myplonesite/folder/myfile/at_download/file?transcoded=true

 Files are currently transcoded using the 'Generic 480p 16:9' preset (`1351620000001-000020`_)

+To enable transcoding, you first need to create a specific S3 bucket to save the transcoded files.
+This specific S3 bucket must be called like the one used to store the files, but ended in "-transcoded".
+If you S3 bucket will be called "netsight-cloudstorage-plone-storage", you need to create a new bucket called "netsight-cloudstorage-plone-storage-transcoded".

+Then you need to create a transcoding pipeline.
+To do that, login to your AWS account, go to Application Services -> Elastic Transcoder and create a new Pipeline.
+Choose a name for the pipeline (you will have to set this name in the Control Panel), set the default S3 bucket ("netsight-cloudstorage-plone-storage") as an input bucket and set the new one ("netsight-cloudstorage-plone-storage-transcoded") as an ouput bucket both for files and playlists, and also for thumbnails.

 .. _`1351620000001-000020`: http://docs.aws.amazon.com/elastictranscoder/latest/developerguide/system-presets.html